MrPowers/mungingdata/docs/pyspark/constant-column-lit-typedlit.md

   - "pyspark"
 ---

+# Adding constant columns with lit and typedLit to PySpark DataFrames

 This post explains how to add constant columns to PySpark DataFrames with `lit` and `typedLit`.

 You'll see examples where these functions are useful and when these functions are invoked implicitly.